SecondThundeR/anya-bot-ts/README.md

 # anti-premium-stickers-bot

-Simple TypeScript bot for auto-deleting Telegram premium stickers based on grammY library
+TypeScript bot for auto-deleting of Telegram premium stickers with some interesting features based on the grammY library

+> This bot was created as an additional tool to fight against premium Telegram stickers, the animations of which make any device shudder

+## Features

+- **Removes premium stickers**
+- Handy white/ignore lists configuration from DM
+- Locale configuration via commands
+- and more... _(maybe)_

 ## Setup

-### Local
+## Local

-To use the bot locally, you need a bot token and an installed Redis CLI on your computer.
-1. Open the `bot.ts` file and enter the bot token or add `BOT_KEY` to the system environment
-2. Edit `bot.ts` and change `const client: ... = createClient({ url: ... });` to `const client: ... = createClient();` to use a local Redis instance
-3. Install all dependencies via `npm install`.
+1. Create a new bot and get a bot token
+2. Install `redis-cli` and `node.js`
+3. Create environment variables in your system:
+    - `BOT_KEY` - bot token
+    - `CREATOR_ID` - your ID for working with the bot whitelist/ignored list from the DM
+4. Clone this repository
+5. Open and edit in `bot.ts` call for `createClient` from:

+    ```ts
+    const client: RedisClientType = createClient({
+        url: `redis://${redisUser}:${redisPass}@${redisURL}:${redisPort}`,
+    });
+    ```

+    to

+    ```ts
+    const client: RedisClientType = createClient();
+    ```

+    This function call will use your local Redis DB

-4. Run `npm start`.
+6. Run `npm i` and `npm start`
+7. Wait for `Starting bot` log message
-5. Bot is ready to go!
+8. Bot is ready to go!

 ### Heroku

 1. Create a new bot and get a bot token
-2. Create a new Redis database and get: Username, Password, Host and Port _(How to create a Redis database, create a user and get the necessary data to connect will not be written here)_
+2. Create a new Redis database and get: Username, Password, Host and Port

+    > How to create a Redis database, create a user and get the necessary data to connect will not be written here
 3. Create a new pipeline in Heroku, the application in it and set neccessary config vars in the settings:
-    - BOT_KEY - bot token
+    - `BOT_KEY` - bot token
+    - `CREATOR_ID` - your ID for working with the bot whitelist/ignored list from the DM
-    - REDIS_USER - name of Redis DB user
+    - `REDIS_USER` - name of Redis DB user
-    - REDIS_PASS - password of Redis DB user
+    - `REDIS_PASS` - password of Redis DB user
-    - REDIS_URL - endpoint of Redis DB
+    - `REDIS_URL` - endpoint of Redis DB
-    - REDIS_PORT - port of Redis DB endpoint
+    - `REDIS_PORT` - port of Redis DB endpoint
 4. Push sources on Heroku _(or set up auto-deployment)_ and wait for build
-5. Try sending a Premium sticker or sending the `/silent` command to check if the bot is working
+5. Wait for `Starting bot` log message
 6. Bot is ready to go!

-> If something is not working, check the application logs in Heroku or in the system console and try to google the problem.
-If nothing helps, open the problem with a detailed description of the problem
+> If something doesn't work, check the application logs in Heroku or locally and try googling the problem.
+If nothing helps, open an Issue with a detailed description of the problem

+## Bot commands

+Group commands:

+- `silent` - manage bot silent mode
+- `help` - send help message
+- `silentonlocale` - change message when silent mode is enabled
+- `silentonlocalereset` - reset message when silent mode is enabled
+- `silentofflocale` - change message when silent mode is disabled
+- `silentofflocalereset` - reset message when silent mode is disabled
+- `messagelocale` - change message when bot removes stickers
+- `messagelocalereset` - reset message when bot removes stickers

+DM commands:

+- `addwhitelist` - add group ID to white list
+- `removewhitelist` - remove group ID from white list
+- `getwhitelist` - get all groups info from white list
+- `addignorelist` - add group ID to ignore list
+- `removeignorelist` - remove group ID from ignore list
+- `getignorelist` - get all groups ID from ignore list

+## Bot locale configuration

+The entire locale is now stored in the `locale.ts` file.
+Some words can be changed for chats using the commands above with `locale` substring in it

-## Locale Configuration
+## FAQ

-All locale strings are moved to the `locale.ts` file.
-Also, at runtime, users can change the locale for their group via related commands (administrators can see them via the `help` command)
+- Q: How white/ignore lists are working?

+> A: When a bot is added to an unknown group, you will be prompted to add the group to the whitelist, reject it, or add it to the ignore list.
+The ignore list is used to prevent the bot from sending you information about future additions to the group that you have set to ignore.
+In the case of a simple rejection, you will continue to receive information about the following additions, if suddenly, you decide to add a new group later

 ## License